-After you are armed with this information, you can start to assess what your expenses may be, as well as what you can afford and where you may need to access help.
+After you are armed with this information, you can start to assess what your expenses may be, as well as what you can afford, and where you may need to access help.

+The Cancer Support Community publishes a very helpful resource, Frankly Speaking About Cancer: Coping with the Cost of Care.
+This is free and available via download or can be ordered.
+The Association of Clinical Oncology (ASCO) offers some great educational resources (ASCO financial resources).
+You can also listen to Cancer Care’s webinar, "Managing the costs of living with cancer."
 There are many organizations that provide financial assistance for transportation, household items/repairs, lodging and other financial supports.
 Talk with your local social worker about what organizations might be available in your area.

+Underinsured individuals are good candidates for co-pay assistance programs sponsored by advocacy organizations.
 There are several organizations that assist with co-pays for medications - both oral medications and those received in an infusion center.
-These include: Cancer Care , PAF's co-pay relief program, the Leukemia and Lymphoma Society; just to name a few.
-More in-depth information about co-pay assistance.
+These include: Cancer Care , PAF's copay assistance program, and Leukemia and Lymphoma Society copay assistance program, just to name a few.
+Read more from OncoLink about copay assistance.

-For people without prescription coverage, or for those who have exhausted their prescription coverage,many Pharmaceutical companies have Patient Assistance Programs (PAPs) that can provide medications at little or no cost.
+For people without prescription coverage, or for those who have exhausted their prescription coverage,many pharmaceutical companies have Patient Assistance Programs (PAPs) that can provide medications at little or no cost.
 Ask your physician, nurse or pharmacist who the manufacturer of the medication is and if a PAP is available (you can often find information about PAPs on the company's website).
 Once you complete a PAP application, the physician will need to sign it and provide financial documents showing your income and/or assets.
 Once approved, the company will arrange to ship the medication to either the patient or the physician's office for pick-up.
 There are income guidelines for all of theseprograms.
 Needy Meds is a wonderful online resource for finding PAP programs and other resources for financial support for medical treatments.

 Applying for disability is a big decision when diagnosed with cancer and also a very personal one.
 Many people feel up to working throughout their treatment plan; others cannot work from the day of diagnosis.